wyszo/TaskRatchet-iOS/Project.md

 		#done Create a Postman (or alternative tool) Collection docummenting & testing that API

 - Prepping for coding
-	- Put a UX mock together (using draw.io)
+	- (in progress) Put a UX mock together (using draw.io)
-	- Put an API mock together (static json files; started)
+	- (in progress, mostly done) Put an API mock together (static json files; started)
 	- Put the repo on GitHub
-	- Wiring TCA library
+	- #done Wiring TCA library
-	- Creating a sample SwiftUI project with a preview
+	- #done Creating a sample SwiftUI project with a preview

 - Coding: putting it all together
-	- setup/intro/login screen: userID + API token
+	- #done setup/intro/login screen: userID + API token
-	- fetching and displaying a list of tasks
+	- (in progress) fetching and displaying a list of tasks
 	- tapping on one navigates to task details
 	- completing a task
 	- filtering main tasks list: pending/complete/expired / not completed / due today